Ignacio Saiz, Executive Director

 Terry Roethlein, Communications Manager

 Terry Roethlein began as Communications Manager at the Center for Economic and Social Rights in September 2017.
 Previously, he served as Communications and Finance Manager at Columbia’s Center for the Study of Social Difference and the Institute for Research on Women, Gender, and Sexuality.
 He has served as Program Coordinator at Columbia’s nonpartisan public policy think tank, The American Assembly.
-He is also communications manager for the gun violence prevention group Gays Against Guns and previously did media work for the New York chapter of ACT UP (AIDS Coalition to Unleash Power).
+He was also communications manager for the gun violence prevention group Gays Against Guns and previously did media work for the New York chapter of ACT UP (AIDS Coalition to Unleash Power).
 Terry received a Master's of Public Administration from the School of International and Public Affairs at Columbia University, specializing in international economic policy management.

 Finance and Administration